ujjwal-garg-netizen/casaone-rating-service/Readme.md

 3. `mocha` - for testing
 3. `pre-push` - for git pre push hook running tests
 4. `winston` - for logging

+## API Developement

+Developed API for product rating, available at http://localhost:3000/rating/{productId} with optional "page" and "pageSize" as query parameters